 End the day with a show at the Brooklyn Firefly

 Delicious Pizza ✓ Live music ✓ Chill atmosphere ✓ Open since 2016, the Brooklyn Firefly has quickly become a neighborhood staple.
 The inviting space, simple menu, and a showcase of local musicians keep the place pretty busy.
 So stop in, order a pie and a drink at the old-timey bar and sit back and enjoy some live music.
-The perfect place to end a great day in Bay Ridge
+The perfect place to end the perfect day in Bay Ridge.